mdlacasse/Owl/README.md

 if the user provides means, volatility (expressed as standard deviation), and optionally the correlations between the different assets return rates provided as a matrix, or a list of the off-diagonal elements (see the notebook tutorial for details).
-Extending the capabilities to Monte Carlo simulations should therefore be straightforward.
 Average rates over a data period can also be chosen.

+Monte Carlo simulations capabilities are included  and prodide a success rate and a histogram of the outcome.
+These simulations can be used for either determining the maximum net spending amount under the constraint of a desired bequest, or the maximum bequest under the constraint of a desired net spending amount.

 Basic input parameters are given through function calls while optional additional time series can be read from an Excel spreadsheet that contains future wages, contributions